finos/open-source-readiness/docs/playbook/risk-based-view.md

  - If you hire a key engineer who is a top contributor to an open source project and then prevent them from contributing further then they will likely leave.
  - Even if you allow them to continue contributing, if the workflow is onerous (e.g. MD-level reviews of their code) they will also get fed up and leave.
  - To _retain_ these high-performing staff, you have to give them the right tools to carry on contributing effectively.
  - Also: GitHub is _becoming a CV_.
+ - Ironically, hiring from a strategic open source project actually will reduce the value of that project if the employee isn't allowed to contribute back.

 3. Internal Forks